A note on percolation on Z^d: isoperimetric profile via exponential cluster repulsion: Introduction and results

 {\bf Some open problems.} There are many intriguing questions in the field.
 Does the giant cluster on the hypercube $\{0,1\}^n$ have mixing time polynomial in $n$?
 What is the heat kernel decay on the incipient infinite cluster of critical percolation on $\Z^d$?
 On an infinite transitive graph $G$, do transience, positive or zero speed, or certain heat kernel decay survive percolation for all $p>p_c(G)$?
 Does the analogue of our Theorem \ref{t.repulsion} hold on any transitive graph $G$?
 Does $\IPA{d}$ itself imply the heat kernel bound $p_n(o,o)\leq O(n^{-d/2})$?
 For a discussion of these and further questions, see \cite{anchsurv}.

 {\bf Acknowledgments.} I am grateful to Noam Berger, Marek Biskup and Yuval Peres for discussions and encouragement, to Russ Lyons for asking if my method in \cite[Appendix]{ChPePe} could work for transient wedges, and to Pierre Mathieu and \'Ad\'am Tim\'ar for comments on the manuscript.
+Also thanks to Yuval Peres and Perla Sousi for pointing out a small error in July 2016 in the proof of Theorem~\ref{t.ipabound}.